zwin557/DRH-Taxes/README.md

 # DRH-Taxes
 # Tax calculation for the Democratic Republic of Hughland [1]

-[describe in a couple of sentences what the s
 Aim: To determine the amount in paid taxes is when filing income taxes as an individual or as a coorporation under the tax laws of the Democratic Republic of Hughland (DRH) [2]

 ## Project descrition